Effects of Air Pollution on Health

-Formaldehyde is another gas, which can be very irritating, causing burning sensations in the eyes, nose and throat.
+Formaldehyde is another gas that can be very irritating, causing burning sensations in the eyes, nose and throat.
 It can also act as a trigger for those with asthma.

-Gas and wood-burning stoves may also be a trigger.
+Gas and wood burning stoves.
 A few studies have been done indicating a decrease in lung function in children raised in homes using gas stoves with inadequate ventilation.
 Another study showed that preschool children raised in homes using wood-burning stoves as the primary source of heat experienced an increase in respiratory symptoms.

 A great deal of uncertainty remains regarding the concentrations and length of exposure required to produce adverse health effects from exposure to indoor air pollutants.
 In addition to the studies mentioned above, more studies need to be done in the area before conclusions may be made.